Ernest Muçi: Senior

-Muçi was first called up to the senior national team by Edoardo Reja on 28 August 2021 for the 2022 FIFA World Cup qualifiers against Poland, but did not make an appearance.
-He made his senior debut on 15 November 2021 in another qualifier against Andorra.
+Muçi was first called up to the senior national team by Edoardo Reja on 28 August 2021 for the 2022 FIFA World Cup qualification against Poland, but did not make an appearance.
+He made his senior debut in another World Cup qualifier on 15 November, coming on as a 56th-minute substitute in a 1–0 home victory over Andorra.